t0t0/t0t0.github.io/_posts/2016-3-17-benchmarking-performance-security-docker.md

 During our fourth week at Small Town Heroes, we were asked to dig deeper into benchmarking both performance and security of docker containers.
 This blog post will cover the part about benchmarking performance.
-We run tests for our disk, cpu, memory and separate services.
+We run tests for benchmarking the performance of our disk, cpu, memory and also separate services.

 <!--more-->